 -

-Aurora Basinski-Ferris
+Rory Basinski-Ferris

-Aurora Basinski-Ferris received a PhD in Atmosphere-Ocean Science and Mathematics from New York University and is a postdoctoral scholar at Scripps Institution of Oceanography.
+Rory Basinski-Ferris received a PhD in Atmosphere-Ocean Science and Mathematics from New York University and is a postdoctoral scholar at Scripps Institution of Oceanography.
 Their research interests are in understanding large-scale climate and ocean dynamics using theoretical tools and model hierarchies.
 In their postdoctoral work, they will focus on using machine learning to generalize regional climate responses to different anthropogenic emissions scenarios and build an understanding of the relevant physical processes.
-Dr. Basinki-Ferris' STEM mentor is Ian Eisenman, and their AI Co-Mentor is Rose Yu.
+Dr. Basinki-Ferris' STEM Mentor is Ian Eisenman, and their AI Co-Mentor is Rose Yu.

 -